-Mitigation Measure Monitoring Responsibility Implementation Schedule Monitoring Compliance Record Name/Date shall be designed in consultation with CDFW and USFWS and placed along the boundary of the project site as agreed upon with the agencies by October 15th of the year prior to commencement of construction and decommissioning.
+Mitigation Measure Monitoring Responsibility Implementation Schedule Monitoring Compliance Record Name/Date shall be placed along the boundary of the project site by October 15th of the year prior to commencement of construction and decommissioning.
 This will allow any CRLF or CTS potentially using the project site for upland refugia to leave the project site to access breeding habitat, but not return.
 The fence will be made of a material that does not allow amphibians to pass through, with one-way exit holes, and the bottom will be buried to a depth of two inches so that frogs cannot crawl under the fence.
 To avoid entanglement of amphibians and other wildlife, the use of plastic monofilament netting is prohibited.
-Exclusion fencing shall be removed within 72 hours of the Department; Construction Contractor commencement of construction and decommissioning; Exclusion fencing will be removed within 72 hours of the completion of work. completion of work.
-BIO-2g: A biologist meeting the qualifications of an authorized biologist as defined by USFWS and CDFW shall survey the project site immediately prior to installation of temporary exclusion fencing to ensure that this species is not present within the site.
+Exclusion fencing shall be removed within 72 hours of the completion of work.
+Department; Construction Contractor commencement of construction and decommissioning; Exclusion fencing will be removed within 72 hours of the completion of work.
+BIO-2g: A biologist meeting the qualifications of an authorized biologist as defined by USFWS and CDFW_shall survey the project site immediately prior to installation of temporary exclusion fencing to ensure that this species is not present within the site.
 Once the temporary exclusion fencing is installed, the work area within the exclusion fence shall be surveyed again immediately prior to the onset of construction activities.
 If listed species are found in the project site during preconstruction surveys, construction activities shall not start within a 100-foot radius until the species has left the area of its own volition.
 Handling of CRLF or CTS without a take permit pursuant to the FESA and CESA is not allowed.
 Alameda County Planning Department; USFWS- and CDFW-approved Biologist Prior to installation of temporary exclusion fencing BIO-2h: A qualified biological monitor shall be present daily during initial construction and decommissioning activities including but not limited to equipment mobilization, site clearing, vegetation removal, and grading/ground disturbance to verify that no CRLF or CTS enter the project site during construction or are harmed.
-Daily monitoring can be reduced to weekly inspections at the discretion of the biological Alameda County Planning Department; USFWS- and CDFW-approved Biologist Daily during initial construction and decommissioning
+Daily monitoring can be reduced to weekly inspections at the discretion of the biological monitor once site grading has been completed and no habitat/refugia is present for CRLF or CTS on the site.
+Alameda County Planning Department; USFWS- and CDFW-approved Biologist Daily during initial construction and decommissioning